LeyangWen/mmpose/notes.md

   - GPU node working on batch file, training!!!
 - Try full dataset, got CUDA out of memory error
   - I got 3 A40 which have 48GB each
+  - 160 batch size still got CUDA out of memory error on 3 GPU
-  - 32 batch size is using
+  - On 1 GPU, 32 batch size is using 26% mem, which means I can use 90%/26%*3*32 = 330 batch size
+  - Try 128 with 3 GPU

 ## Prepare other datasets
 - COCO WholeBody